Efficient two-dimensional defect-free dual-species atom arrays rearrangement algorithm with near-fewest atom moves

-In the physical implementation of quantum computation, neutral atom array has become a promising candidate for its various and controllable atom-atom interactions(like the Van der Wass interaction and Rydberg-Rydberg interaction) and good scalibility\cite{Wilk2010, Henriet2020, Saffman2018, Saffman2010}.
-With the high fidelity demonstration of single qubit gates\cite{Xia2015}, entangled states preparation and measurement\cite{Fu2021, Levine2019, Xia2015, Wu2019}, as well as the CNOT gate demonstration\cite{Isenhower2010}, neutral atom array system has come to a stage of trying to realize quantum error correction.
-In quantum error correction theory, each logical qubit must be accompanied by a certain number of ancilla qubits to extract the error syndromes and apply the corresponding recovery process during computation, indicating much more qubits are needed to achieve practicable quantum computation based on quantum error correction.
-Therefore, scaling up the qubit number while maintaining high-fidelity control becomes one of the most crucial problems.
+In the physical implementation of quantum computation, neutral atom array has become a promising candidate for its various and controllable atom-atom interactions (like the Van der Wass interaction and Rydberg-Rydberg interaction) and good scalability\ucite{1-4}.
+With the demonstration of high fidelity single qubit gates\ucite{5}, entangled states preparation and measurement\ucite{5-8}, as well as the CNOT gate demonstration\ucite{9}, neutral atom array system has come to a stage of realizing quantum error correction(QEC).
+In this phase, the mixed-species qubit system is more advantageous than the single species qubit setup with the requirements for simultaneously gate operating and state detecting\ucite{10,11}.
+Especially, the checker board dual-atom configuration in a square optical lattice is a promising platform for implementing large scale quantum error correction based on surface code, because of the reduced cross-talk when implementing the quantum gate and measuring, due to the large resonant frequency difference between the different kinds of atoms\ucite{12}.